 The popularity and convenience that mobile devices bring to our everyday lives has led to not only mobile data surpassing desktop but an increase in voice search queries.

 In-app chatbots, digital assistants and social media have enabled mobile devices to significantly influence the digital landscape and subsequent developments in voice search could see SEO strategies adapt in the same way.

 As artificial intelligence technology advances, voice search is growing faster than typed search with the help from digital assistants like Amazon’s Alexa, Siri, Google Home and Microsoft’s Cortana.

 According to voice interface specialist, Timothy Turtle, voice search grew from zero to 10% of overall search volume globally in 2015.
 He also concluded that the increase was the equivalent of 50 billion searches per month.

 Most big businesses know the importance of organic search and have successfully incorporated SEO into their marketing strategy.
 However, new technology is already beginning to influence the landscape of SEO as voice search changes the way we look for information online.

-While voice search still has a long way to go to match traditional text-based search queries, it’s an important time for marketing professionals to optimize their SEO strategy and be on a level playing field with their competitors.
+While voice search still has a long way to go to match traditional text-based search queries, it’s an important time for marketing professionals to optimize their SEO strategy and be at a level playing field with their competitors.